 What are the best home security cameras?

 After testing dozens of wired and wireless options, the best home security camera for most people is the Wyze Cam v3.
-It works indoors and out, has color night vision, free (though limited) cloud storage, and the ability to store videos locally.
-Best of all, it only costs $20.
-It's surprising how much it offers for so little.
-It's currently available for pre-order, and will ship in January.
+It works indoors and out, has color night vision, free — though limited — cloud storage, and the ability to store videos locally.
+Best of all, it only costs $20 at Wyze.com (and $30 elsewhere).

-If you can't wait that long, or need a fully wireless budget outdoor camera that can withstand the elements, the Blink Outdoor is the way to go.
+If you need a fully wireless budget outdoor camera that can withstand the elements, the Blink Outdoor is the way to go.
 It costs $99, yet captures good-quality video, and gives you a lot of control over what gets recorded.
 And, you can also store video locally, or pay for a cloud subscription, which starts at $30/year.

 Best home security cameras you can buy today